'Kirchnerismo' cleaves Argentina ahead of fierce run-off vote

-TIGRE, Argentina (Reuters) - Twelve years ago, laboratory owner Luis Azpeitia placed his faith in a little known center-left provincial governor, Nestor Kirchner, to lead Argentina out of a devastating economic collapse.
+TIGRE, Argentina, Nov 2 (Reuters) - Twelve years ago, laboratory owner Luis Azpeitia placed his faith in a little known center-left provincial governor, Nestor Kirchner, to lead Argentina out of a devastating economic collapse.
 Now, as the late Kirchner’s wife Cristina Fernandez leaves power, Azpeitia finds himself reluctantly embracing a conservative presidential challenger.

 Azpeitia’s shift illustrates how the couple’s brand of leftist populism - known as Kirchnerismo - has alienated swathes of voters with its state controls on the economy and confrontational style.